State pension — the complete UK guide.

 The "minimum" standard covers basic needs — food, housing, transport — but with little room for holidays, eating out, or unexpected costs.
 Most people aspire to at least the "moderate" level, which means building a private pension pot of roughly £250,000-£350,000 (enough to generate £15,000-£20,000/year through drawdown or annuity purchase, on top of the state pension).

-The practical takeaway: know your state pension forecast, maximise it by filling NI gaps where it makes sense, and then focus your planning on the gap between the state pension and the retirement income you actually want.
+The practical takeaway: know your state pension forecast, check whether NI gaps are worth filling, and then focus your planning on the gap between the state pension and the retirement income you actually want.
 Our retirement planning guide covers the full framework.

 Married couples and state pension